celsworth/lxp-bridge/doc/inputs.md

 Currently these are available over MQTT, at `lxp/{datalog}/inputs/{d}` where d is 1, 2, or 3.

-They are also sent to InfluxDB.
+They are also sent to InfluxDB, if enabled.

 Note that because the inverter sends the power data split across 3 packets, there will be 3 submissions to InfluxDB, each with slightly differing times (by about a second).
 This means all the data combined isn't an atomic snapshot of an instant in time, but in practise this shouldn't really matter.

 Example structures are shown below with inline comments.